mettamatt/gSheet-AI-Export/README.md

 ## Features

 - **Custom Menu Integration:** Adds an "Export Tools" menu to your Google Sheet, with the option "Export for AI (JSON)".
+- **Cell-Level Data Mapping:** Exports each cell's data and formula along with its exact cell address (e.g., "A1"), allowing AI models to understand the precise location of each piece of content.
 - **AI-Optimized Export:** Converts all spreadsheet data and formulas into a structured JSON format for optimal AI interaction.
 - **Detailed Metadata:** Includes spreadsheet metadata such as sheet names, row/column counts, total formulas, and more.
 - **Downloadable Link:** After the export is complete, the script generates a downloadable link for the JSON file.